Peregrine Capital Management LLC Purchases 38,430 Shares of Beyond Meat, Inc. (NASDAQ:BYND)

-Peregrine Capital Management LLC grew its position in Beyond Meat, Inc. (NASDAQ:BYND) by 15.6% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 285,227 shares of the company’s stock after purchasing an additional 38,430 shares during the quarter.
-Beyond Meat makes up about 0.8% of Peregrine Capital Management LLC’s investment portfolio, making the stock its 24th largest holding.
-Peregrine Capital Management LLC owned approximately 0.45% of Beyond Meat worth $44,920,000 at the end of the most recent reporting period.
+Peregrine Capital Management LLC increased its stake in shares of Beyond Meat, Inc. (NASDAQ:BYND) by 15.6% in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 285,227 shares of the company’s stock after acquiring an additional 38,430 shares during the quarter.
+Beyond Meat comprises about 0.8% of Peregrine Capital Management LLC’s portfolio, making the stock its 24th largest holding.
+Peregrine Capital Management LLC owned approximately 0.45% of Beyond Meat worth $44,920,000 as of its most recent filing with the SEC.

-Several other institutional investors and hedge funds have also recently bought and sold shares of the business.
-Baillie Gifford & Co. boosted its position in shares of Beyond Meat by 23.6% in the second quarter.
-Baillie Gifford & Co. now owns 8,384,493 shares of the company’s stock worth $1,320,474,000 after purchasing an additional 1,602,561 shares during the period.
-BlackRock Inc. boosted its position in shares of Beyond Meat by 1.9% during the first quarter.
-BlackRock Inc. now owns 2,214,273 shares of the company’s stock worth $288,120,000 after acquiring an additional 41,126 shares during the last quarter.
+Several other large investors also recently modified their holdings of BYND.
+Dimensional Fund Advisors LP boosted its position in shares of Beyond Meat by 18.0% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 42,380 shares of the company’s stock worth $5,299,000 after acquiring an additional 6,457 shares during the last quarter.
+Cedar Mountain Advisors LLC boosted its position in shares of Beyond Meat by 30,100.0% during the first quarter.
+Cedar Mountain Advisors LLC now owns 302 shares of the company’s stock worth $39,000 after acquiring an additional 301 shares during the last quarter.
 Robeco Institutional Asset Management B.V. boosted its position in shares of Beyond Meat by 14.4% during the first quarter.
 Robeco Institutional Asset Management B.V. now owns 984,000 shares of the company’s stock worth $128,038,000 after acquiring an additional 124,040 shares during the last quarter.
-Geode Capital Management LLC boosted its position in shares of Beyond Meat by 4.0% during the first quarter.
-Geode Capital Management LLC now owns 634,399 shares of the company’s stock worth $82,547,000 after acquiring an additional 24,273 shares during the last quarter.
-Finally, Renaissance Technologies LLC purchased a new stake in Beyond Meat during the first quarter valued at $48,756,000.
-Institutional investors and hedge funds own 48.99% of the company’s stock.
+KBC Group NV boosted its position in shares of Beyond Meat by 3.1% during the first quarter.
+KBC Group NV now owns 25,346 shares of the company’s stock worth $3,298,000 after acquiring an additional 759 shares during the last quarter.
+Finally, Arkadios Wealth Advisors boosted its position in shares of Beyond Meat by 421.4% during the first quarter.
+Arkadios Wealth Advisors now owns 365 shares of the company’s stock worth $47,000 after acquiring an additional 295 shares during the last quarter.
+Hedge funds and other institutional investors own 48.99% of the company’s stock.

-A number of research firms recently issued reports on BYND.
-Piper Sandler reaffirmed a “hold” rating and set a $120.00 price target on shares of Beyond Meat in a research note on Friday, August 6th. decreased their price target on shares of Beyond Meat from $184.00 to $165.00 and set a “buy” rating on the stock in a research note on Tuesday, May 11th.
+A number of research firms recently issued reports on BYND. decreased their price target on shares of Beyond Meat from $184.00 to $165.00 and set a “buy” rating on the stock in a research note on Tuesday, May 11th.
+Canaccord Genuity decreased their price target on shares of Beyond Meat from $155.00 to $125.00 and set a “hold” rating on the stock in a research note on Monday, May 10th.
 Jefferies Financial Group decreased their price target on shares of Beyond Meat from $140.00 to $132.00 and set a “hold” rating on the stock in a research note on Wednesday, May 5th.
-Barclays decreased their price target on shares of Beyond Meat from $100.00 to $90.00 and set an “underweight” rating on the stock in a research note on Tuesday, May 11th.
-They noted that the move was a valuation call.
-Finally, DA Davidson reduced their target price on shares of Beyond Meat from $145.00 to $95.00 and set an “underperform” rating on the stock in a research note on Monday, May 10th.
-They noted that the move was a valuation call.
+The Goldman Sachs Group decreased their price target on shares of Beyond Meat from $112.00 to $99.00 and set a “sell” rating on the stock in a research note on Friday, May 7th.
+Finally, Credit Suisse Group upped their price target on shares of Beyond Meat from $120.00 to $123.00 and gave the company a “neutral” rating in a research note on Friday, May 28th.
 Seven research analysts have rated the stock with a sell rating, eight have issued a hold rating and five have assigned a buy rating to the stock.
 Beyond Meat has a consensus rating of “Hold” and a consensus target price of $127.59.

 Beyond Meat (NASDAQ:BYND) last issued its earnings results on Thursday, August 5th.
 The company reported ($0.31) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.23) by ($0.08).
 Beyond Meat had a negative return on equity of 26.78% and a negative net margin of 20.11%.
 The business had revenue of $149.43 million for the quarter, compared to the consensus estimate of $140.24 million.
 During the same quarter in the previous year, the company earned ($0.02) earnings per share.
 As a group, sell-side analysts expect that Beyond Meat, Inc. will post -1.21 earnings per share for the current year.